Chris Taylor Player Props: Dodgers vs. Cardinals

-After going 0-for-4 in his last game, Chris Taylor and the Los Angeles Dodgers take on the St. Louis Cardinals (who will start Jack Flaherty) at 10:10 PM ET on Friday.
+Chris Taylor -- 0-for-2 in his most recent game -- will be in action for the Los Angeles Dodgers against the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 29 at 9:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Pirates.
+In his last game he had a hitless performance (0-for-2) against the Cardinals.

 Chris Taylor Game Info & Props vs. the Cardinals